 Any thoughts on getting rid of the line at the front of the plate too?
 Can it be done by commenting out some more lines in the gcode?

-In the “Preview” tab of BS, the bottom slider will show you ever line of gcode for the layer that you select on the vertical right hand layer slider.
+In the “Preview” tab of BS, the bottom slider will show you every line of gcode for the layer that you select on the vertical right hand layer slider.
 Very handy for understanding what the printer is doing and learning about gcode.

 Thanks JonRymond, got me pointed in the right direction I think.